RACGP Fellowship Examination (FRACGP) Format Explained

 Across multiple sittings, these failure modes recur:

-- KFP answers that do not address the key feature: the KFP rewards identifying and acting on the single critical decision point, not comprehensive management.
+- KFP answers that do not address the key feature - the KFP rewards identifying and acting on the single critical decision point, not comprehensive management.

 - AKT under-preparation: the MCQ bank for the AKT is broad, and high-volume practice is essential for adequate pattern recognition.

-- Insufficient exposure to breadth: aboriginal and Torres Strait Islander health, mental health, and medico-legal scenarios are reliably tested.
+- Insufficient exposure to breadth: Aboriginal and Torres Strait Islander health, mental health, and medico-legal scenarios are reliably tested.

 How PRIMEX maps to the format